Birds

 Blue and Gold Macaw Information & Habitat

-Blue and Gold Macaw’s physical appearance is self-evident by their name, with brilliant blue upper part of the body, golden yellow underparts, the forehead is green as well as green tips on the end of their wings.
+Blue and Gold Macaw’s physical appearance is self-evident by their name.
+With brilliant blue upper part of the body, golden yellow underparts, the forehead is green with same wings tips.
 They have black beak strong enough to crush nutshells and also helpful when climbing the trees.
 Their face is white with small black feathers which change into pink color while they excited.
 They also have a small patch of dark blue to black feathers under the beak.
-They have dark grey to black zygodactylous feet (two toes facing forward and two backward) help to hold tree branches firmly while moving around the tree.
+They have dark grey to black zygodactylous feet (two toes facing forward and two backward) help to hold tree branches firmly while moving.

 Lifespan